 Power outages at offices, MRT stations in central Singapore

-SINGAPORE: Electricity supply to some areas in central Singapore was disrupted on Thursday afternoon (Feb 14).

-Blackouts were reported at Bras Basah Complex, Odeon Towers and several MRT stations at around 1.30pm.
+SINGAPORE: Electricity supply to some areas in central Singapore was disrupted on Thursday afternoon (Feb 14), with blackouts reported at Bras Basah Complex and Odeon Towers at about 1.30pm.

-Mr Ho Shao Dong, who was at Bras Basah Complex, said it appeared that the whole building experienced a blackout.

-Ms Vera Ang, who works at Wilby Central along Queen Street said that the lights in her office blacked out "for a second" and the Wi-Fi stopped working.
+Seven MRT stations on the North-East Line - HarbourFront, Outram Park, Chinatown, Clarke Quay, Dhoby Ghaut, Boon Keng and Potong Pasir - were also affected by the outage.

+"This was due to a dip in the power grid network.
+Emergency lights were turned on during this period which lasted less than 25 minutes," said Ms Tammy Tan, SBS Transit's senior vice-president of corporate communications.

-A commuter who wanted to be known only as Ms Ju said that there was a blackout at Boon Keng MRT station when she entered at about 1.25pm.
-She then took a train and reached Dhoby Ghaut MRT station, which was also experiencing a blackout, but the power gradually came back on.
+A commuter who wanted to be known only as Ms Ju said there was a blackout at Boon Keng MRT station when she entered at about 1.25pm.
+She then took a train to Dhoby Ghaut MRT station, where there was also a blackout, but the power gradually came back on.

 "Announcements were made at Dhoby Ghaut MRT station for commuters to use the stopped escalators as stairs as there was a minor power trip," she said.